GEOG2014: DEVELOPMENT GEOGRAPHY

 Brief Course Description

-The course reviews the nature and extent of poverty and development theories and policy interventions, with case studies from the world’s poorest regions.
+The course reviews the nature and extent of poverty and development theory, practice and policy, with case studies from the world’s poorest regions.

 To provide a broad awareness and understanding of the key theories and policy debates which inform poverty and development ideas and strategies, as well as the empirical context of different regions of the world.
 The course also encourages critical thinking and wide reading.

-The course covers the following key topics: introduction to development theories, understandings and measurements of poverty, key institutions involved in formulating and implementing development policy, current policy debates regarding development (e.g. NGOs, civil society, aid, participation), with regional case studies highlighting the applicability of these theoretical and empirical topics.
+The course covers the following key topics: introduction to development theories, understandings and measurements of poverty, key institutions involved in formulating and implementing development policy, current policy debates regarding development (e.g. NGOs, civil society, aid, participation, environment, gender), with regional case studies highlighting the applicability of these theoretical and empirical topics.